-The traffic circle in the center of the intersection at Place de Costa Rica is usually filled with gloriously blooming, seasonal flowers.
-In the center of the circle is a light post with a threesided clock, the standard clipped corner, square shaped clocks that are found on many lamp posts throughout Paris.

-The three clock faces form a triangle around the post so one can read the time of day from any direction.
+center of the intersection at Place de Costa Rica is usually filled with gloriously blooming, seasonal flowers.
+In the center of the circle is a light post with a three-sided post with a three-s clock, the standard clipped corner, square shaped clocks that are found on many lamp The three clock faces form a triangle around the post so one can read the time of day from any direction.
 These street clocks are somewhat like the fountains, you hardly know they are in the streetscape until you start looking for them.
 Then, they seem to be everywhere.